EbookFoundation/free-programming-books/CONTRIBUTING.md

 - We want to credit the creators of free resources where appropriate, including translators!
 - For translated works the original author should be credited.
 - We do not permit links for Creators.
 - For compilation or remixed works, the "creator" may need a description.
-For example, "GoalKicker" or "RIP Tutorial" books are credited as "Compiled from StackOverflow documentation"
+For example, "GoalKicker" or "RIP Tutorial" books are credited as "`Compiled from StackOverflow documentation`".

 ##### Platforms and Access Notes